 Carrie Fisher (Marie), Sally's best friend, is amazing as a woman who seems to fall for the wrong man constantly.
 Involved in a clandestine relationship with a married man, she is urged to break off the affair, but Marie keeps hoping that he will leave his wife, as he has long promised.
 Only when she finally meets Harry's best friend, Jess (Bruno Kirby), does she find a soul mate and long-term partner.
 Her plea to Jess "Tell me I'll never have to be out there again" resonates with anyone who's ever had to deal with the dating scene.

 The only Oscar nomination that When Harry Met Sally received was Nora Ephron for Original Screenplay (she won the BAFTA award), and it's not surprising.
 Ms. Ephron has crafted a gloriously expressive script that merges comedy and drama in an effective and moving way.
 Though quotes abound from the script (EW.com, Tribeca News, Parade), the film is not a series of one-liners.
 It's a unique look at romantic love, and at the problems inherent in finding the one person who is right for you.
-As Marie so aptly puts it: "All I'm saying is that somewhere out there is the man you are supposed to marry.
-And if you don't get him first, somebody else will, and you'll have to spend the rest of your life knowing that somebody else is married to your husband."
+As Marie so aptly puts it: "All I'm saying is that somewhere out there is the man you are supposed

-The New York Times review was not especially enthusiastic, but a more recent Vanity Fair article points up the timelessness of the story.
+The New York Timesreview was not especially enthusiastic, but a more recent Vanity Fairarticle points up the timelessness of the story.
 If you've never seen When Harry Met Sally, treat yourself and give it a viewing.
 In the meantime, here's a trailer to whet your appetite:

+Dixon Harper (Robert Stanton/aka Bob Haymes), recently released from military service, teams up with Susan Parker (Lynn Merrick), a Blonde from Brooklyn (1945), to get work on a radio show with a Southern bent.
+They decide, with the assistance of "Colonel" Hubert Fransworth (Thurston Hall) to rename Suzie as Susanna Bellwithers, the daughter of an old Southern family.
+Problems ensue when a lawyer arrives to inform Suzie she is the heiress to the Bellwithers inheritance.
+There are A movies and B movies, but this one has to have been a C movie.
+It's a piece of light fluff with an amusing premise that goes to hell in a handcart by the end of the film, that's if you can stick with the movie TIL the end of the film.
+At 65 minutes, this should be a peppy little flick.
+It's not.
 Even the music in this erstatz musical, which should have brightened up the film, is on the boring side.
 Later on in his career, our leading man (by then using his real name Bob Haymes), who had just changed his name for this film (AFI Catalog), would go on to write hit music like "That's All" (sung by Nat King Cole) and "They Say It's Spring" (sung by Blossom Dearie).
 Maybe they should have asked him to write the music.
 It might have been memorable.

 Neither Mr. Haymes nor his co-star, Lynn Merrick would have big film careers.
 Between 1940 and 1955, she made 46 films - primarily musical comedies and westerns - B films all.
 She's the most endearing of the characters in this film - Suzie is the only one with a moral compass, and the only character you end up liking (except perhaps for her roommate Diane Peabody, played by Mary Treen).
 After two unsuccessful marriages, she left films, and became an executive at the Barbizon School of Modeling.
 She died in 2007, at the age of 87.